akiidjk/DiscordCTFHelper/docs/RAD_en.md

 2. **Reliability**:
    - Robust error handling during channel, event and role creation.
 Any problems should be reported in real time to the server administrator with appropriate error messages.
 3. **Security**:
    - Limited access to CTF management commands, configurable via roles.
-Only users with the minimum role (or higher) can execute commands for creating and managing CTFs.
+Only users with the correct role can execute commands for creating and managing CTFs.
    - Secure management of data received from CTFTime to prevent possible exploits.
 4. **Maintenance and ease of configuration**:
    - Clear documentation for administrators on how to configure and use the bot.